yugabyte/yugabyte-db/docs/content/preview/develop/learn/transactions/transactions-high-availability-ysql.md

 In read committed isolation level, as the server retries internally, the client does not need to worry about handling SerializationFailure.
 Only transactions operating in repeated read and serializable levels need to handle serialization failures.
 {{</tip>}}

-Another way would be to rollback to a checkpoint before the failed statement and proceed further as described in [Use savepoints](#use-savepoints).
+Another way to handle these failures is to rollback to a checkpoint before the failed statement and proceed further as described in [Savepoints](#savepoints).

 ## Savepoints

-[Savepoints](../../../../api/ysql/the-sql-language/statements/savepoint_create) are named checkpoints that are helpful to rollback just a few statements in case of error scenarios and proceed the transaction further rather than aborting the entire transaction.
+[Savepoints](../../../../api/ysql/the-sql-language/statements/savepoint_create) are named checkpoints that can be used to rollback just a few statements, and then proceed with the transaction, rather than aborting the entire transaction when there is an error.

 Consider the following example that inserts a row `[k=1, v=30]`: